ibraeksi/ibraeksi/README.md

-Hi there 👋 Thanks for stopping by 🏃
+Hi there 👋 Thanks for stopping by 🙌

 💻 I'm a data scientist with 3 years of professional experience

-💪 Experienced in data visualization, machine learning and dashboarding
+💪 Experienced in data visualization, dashboarding and machine learning

 🎓 Completed Le Wagon's intensive Data Science & AI Bootcamp